dotnet/upgrade-assistant/README.md

 1. If try-convert fails:
     1. Check that try-convert is installed (and that it is either located at %USERPROFILE%\.dotnet\tools\try-convert.exe or upgrade-assistant's appsettings.json file has been updated with the correct location).
-    2. Check that try-convert is at least version 0.7.157502 or higher).
+    2. Check that try-convert is at least version 0.7.212201 or higher).
     3. Check whether the input project imports custom props or targets files.
-Try-convert doesn't support converting projects that import unknown props and targets files.
+Older versions of try-convert didn't support converting projects that import unknown props and targets files.
 Look at the output from upgrade-assistant and try-convert to see if any unrecognized imports are mentioned.
+If so, you will need to either update try-convert or remove the imports.

 ### Extensibility
 The Upgrade Assistant has an extension system that make it easy for you to customize many of the upgrade steps without having to rebuild the tool.
 See how you can extend the tool [here](docs/extensibility.md).